ashchan/tomcat-control-panels/README.md

 ## Pro Micro PINs Usage

 Pro Micro has 18 digital PINs, 9 of which can also be used as analog inputs.
-This radio control panel will have 26 Joystick buttons and 2 axes.
+This radio control panel will have 26 Joystick buttons and 2 axes as inputs, and 1 MAX7219 LED as output.
 To connect them all without shift register, I'll use resistors to add simple voltage dividers to these:

 * Freq (On)-Off-(On) Switches: use a single analog PIN instead of 2 digital PINs.
 * Mode and Function Selector Rotary Switches: use a single analog PIN instead of 3 or 4 digital PINs.